 Why spaced repetition is important in exam performance

-If students use spaced repetition successfully, they will have easy access to the concepts.
+If students use spaced repetition successfully, they will enjoy easy access to the concepts.

 This is also known as chunking.

-In contrast, students who use cramming are much slower in response as they try to search for the facts.
-As such, the preoccupation prevents them from analyzing the novel situation at hand.
+In contrast, students who use cramming concepts they don’t understand are much slower in response as they try to search for the facts.
+As such, the preoccupation prevents them from analyzing the novel question at hand.

 A standard A level biology paper has a lot of questions but students have a short amount of time to complete it.
 So its clear which preparation technique is superior.